Tom0Brien/g1sim/README.md

 - **Zero-Copy:** Persistent states (`qpos[36] + qvel[35] + anchor[16]`) are stored in Struct-of-Arrays (SoA) format.
 Wrap them directly with DLPack / PyTorch / JAX.
 - **Simple API:** Your training loop owns the `ctrl` buffer and calls `g1_step_kernel(nsub)`.
 Observations and rewards are calculated in your framework using the raw state tensors.

+### Included Training Pipeline
+The project includes a complete, high-performance reinforcement learning pipeline for training locomotion policies:
+- **`examples/train.py`**: A fully functional PPO implementation that trains a robust walking policy directly on the GPU in minutes.
+It matches benchmark configurations for optimal posture and velocity tracking.
+- **`examples/play.py`**: An interactive MuJoCo viewer script to test and evaluate the trained policy (`policy.pt`) in real-time with keyboard velocity commands.
 ---
 *Note: This engine is purpose-built for speed over generality.
 It intentionally does not model internal frictionloss, upper-body mesh collisions, or generic constraints.*